 - In Hogan's Heroes, Robert Clary (Lebeau) always wore long sleeved clothes to cover up the serial number he had received in childhood at the concentration camp of Buchenwald

-- Had to be avoided in Highlander: The Series as most of the characters are immortals.
+- Had to be avoided in as most of the characters are immortals.
 The actor who played Methos broke his wrist during the filming of an episode and had to take the cast off for his remaining scenes.
 His hand was also made up so the bruise wouldn't be obvious on screen.

-- And of course Joe Dawson, like his actor, had lost both legs.
+- Joe Dawson, like his actor, had lost both legs.
 Oddly one never thought of Joe as handicapped, he simply had a peculiar walk.

 - Ander's coma/hybridization in the last half-season of Battlestar Galactica was written in after the actor was involved in a car accident so serious that it was initially unclear whether he'd walk again.

 - As Doctor Who was a long running series there were quite a number of times when rewrites had to be made.